top of page

 Regular Work Day

 Use the staff entrance to enter the school.
 After you enter, change your shoes for the day.
-You will usually be given a locker to put your personal things.
+You will usually be assigned a locker to put your personal belongings in.

 There are staff only washrooms in the school, with both Japanese and western style toilets.
-In Japanese culture everyone brings their own hand towels to dry their hands, so no paper towels are stocked.
+In Japan, everyone brings their own hand towels, so no paper towels are stocked.

-You will have a designated desk that probably comes with a computer.
-Schools should have all the office supplies you will need already in stock, so look around or ask someone if you can’t find anything.
+You will have a designated desk as well as a work computer.
+Schools should have all the office supplies you will need already in stock, so look around or ask someone if you can’t find something.

 Regular Work Day